 Moreover, advanced ERP solutions with business intelligence tools use machine learning and predictive algorithm that allow users to dig deep into big data.
 Companies with complex data sources can leverage ERP for hidden insights and gain a competitive edge.

-SaaS ERP also gives you a means to increase operational flexibility.
+SaaS ERP also gives you the means to increase operational flexibility.
 For one, it helps you integrate existing apps to your system or export your ERP data to other business apps for a more streamlined workflow.
-Secondly, most of these give you the option to add more modules as your business grows so that you no longer need to replace your system with a new software.
+Secondly, most of these give you the option to add more modules as your business grows so that you no longer need to replace your system with new software.
 Lastly, SaaS ERP gives you mobility as it can often be accessed on any device so long as it is connected to the internet.

 You’ve learned what is ERP software, let’s now look at the different types.
-The fluidity of ERP dynamics and diversity of factors affecting it make it difficult to classify the category.
-It can be grouped by functional levels, business size and deployment.
+The fluidity of ERP dynamics and the diversity of factors affecting it make it difficult to classify the category.
+It can be grouped by functional levels, business size, and deployment.
 To simplify the types, ERP can be grouped as follows:

 ERP can be fully integrated or customized to specific processes.
 A typical ERP system covers key business processes and consists of the following modules: